 Understanding Ashwagandha

 Ashwagandha, sometimes known as Indian ginseng or winter cherry, has been a cornerstone of Ayurvedic medicine for thousands of years.
-It has earned a reputation for its calming and restorative properties, making it a popular choice among those looking for stress relief supplements UK can trust.
+It has earned a reputation for its calming and restorative properties.

 Key Benefits of Ashwagandha

-· Stress Reduction and Anxiety Management: Ashwagandha is widely recognised for lowering cortisol levels, the hormone most closely associated with stress.
-By reducing cortisol, ashwagandha helps maintain a calm state of mind, making it one of the best supplements for anxiety when used appropriately.
+- Stress reduction and anxiety management: Ashwagandha is widely recognised for lowering cortisol levels, the hormone most closely associated with stress.
+By reducing cortisol, ashwagandha helps maintain a calm state of mind.

 How Ashwagandha Works